Key takeaways

 Conditions treated by Monistat vs. Diflucan

-Monistat formulations are intended for the treatment of vulvovaginal candidiasis (vaginal yeast infections) in females who have been previously diagnosed with a vaginal yeast infection and are having recurring symptoms.
-Monistat is not intended for use by anyone who has never been diagnosed with a vaginal yeast infection.
-Women who are having first-time symptoms consistent with a vaginal yeast infection but have never been diagnosed should be evaluated by a physician first.
+Monistat formulations are one of many topical azole OTC medications intended for the treatment of vulvovaginal candidiasis (vaginal yeast infections) in females.
+Monistat is not intended to self-treat by anyone who has never been diagnosed with a vaginal yeast infection.
+Women who are having first-time symptoms consistent with a vaginal yeast infection should be evaluated by a physician first because there are many other conditions that may present similarly to a yeast infection but are, in fact, not.

-Diflucan is also indicated for the treatment of vaginal yeast infections but has a variety of other approved uses by the U.S. Food and Drug Administration (FDA) which include candida growth in the urinary tract, abdomen, heart, esophagus, oral cavity, blood, and bone.
-Diflucan may also be used in the treatment of fungal growth on the nails and feet.
-Patients who are immunocompromised may benefit from prophylactic treatment with Diflucan to prevent fungal overgrowth.
-A rare condition, cryptococcal meningitis, may also be treated with Diflucan.
-A Diflucan treatment duration for vaginal yeast infections can range from one to fourteen days depending on the treatment history and complexity of the patient’s infection.
+Diflucan is also indicated for the treatment of vaginal yeast infections as per CDC guidelines but has a variety of other approved uses by the U.S. Food and Drug Administration (FDA) which include Candida growth in areas of the body that should be sterile.
+Diflucan may also be used in the treatment of fungal growth on the nails, feet, and skin which are usually caused by a different type of fungal infection, known as dermatophytes.
+Patients who are immunocompromised may benefit from prophylactic treatment with Diflucan to prevent fungal infections.
+A rare condition, Cryptococcal meningitis, may also be treated with Diflucan as part of a prolonged course.
+Lastly, Diflucan is a treatment option for some endemic mycoses, such as blastomycosis and coccidiomycosis.
+Diflucan treatment duration for vaginal yeast infections can range from one day to a couple of weeks depending on the treatment history, specific Candida species causing infection, and complexity of the patient’s infection.

 Is Monistat or Diflucan more effective?

-Monistat and Diflucan are each effective treatment options for vaginal yeast infections and have been compared in a variety of ways.
-In some women, vaginal yeast infections may be recurrent and bothersome, and the simplicity of a one-day treatment option may be the most appealing.
+Monistat and Diflucan are each effective treatment options for vaginal yeast infections.
+In some women, vaginal yeast infections may be recurrent and bothersome, and the simplicity of a single-dose product option may be the most appealing.
 In a study comparing the single-dose treatment of Monistat and Diflucan, Diflucan was found to have slightly higher cure rates, verified by lab tests and symptomatic improvement, though these differences were not statistically significant.
 More importantly, short term clinical cure was achieved in 94% of Monistat patients and 100% of Diflucan patients.
+A meta-analysis of 26 clinical trials, including a total of 5007 participants, reported non-significant differences in short-term and long-term clinical cure rates between oral Diflucan compared with topical azoles, like Monistat.
 Therefore, both Monistat and Diflucan are highly effective treatment options for vaginal yeast infections.

-One factor that is important in women affected by vaginal yeast infections is how quickly the symptoms begin to show resolution.
-Vaginal tenderness, itching, and odor can be extremely bothersome, and if left untreated, can affect other lifestyle activities.
-A study published in 2015 compared the time to symptomatic relief of vaginal itching, burning, and irritation when treated locally with a one-day miconazole combination treatment (1200 mg ovule + external cream) or systemically with single-dose fluconazole 150 mg.
-The results of this study found that local treatment with miconazole resulted in relief of at least one symptom in one hour versus four hours with systemic fluconazole treatment.
+A factor that is important in women affected is how quickly the yeast infection symptoms begin to show resolution.
+A study published in 2015 compared the time to symptomatic relief of vaginal itching, burning, and irritation when treated locally with a one-day miconazole combination treatment (1200 mg miconazole ovule plus external cream) or systemically with single-dose fluconazole 150 mg.
+The results of this study found that the biggest difference between miconazole treatments and single-dose fluconazole is that those receiving miconazole resulted in relief of at least one symptom in one hour versus four hours with systemic fluconazole treatment.
 Furthermore, all symptoms were relieved in four hours with local miconazole treatment versus sixteen hours with systemic fluconazole treatment.
 The time it takes to achieve symptomatic relief is an important factor when choosing the best treatment course.

 Only your physician can diagnose a vaginal yeast infection and decide what course of treatment is best for you in treating initial and recurring infections.